-Skin Cancer Awareness Month might be over, but it’s never too late to have some real talk about the epidemic of melanoma, specifically.
+Skin Cancer Awareness Month is here so it’s time to have some real talk about the epidemic of melanoma, specifically.

 Our mission here at Supergoop! has always been to stop the epidemic of skin cancer.
 And melanoma in particular is no joke.
 So in a way it’s our duty to make sure everyone knows just how serious it is – and most importantly that you understand what you can do to prevent it.
 Read on for five eye-opening facts…

-That’s a 7.7 percent increase from 2018.
-It’s also important to note that melanoma is skin cancer in its deadliest and most dangerous form, and an estimated 7,200 Americans will die from it in 2019.
+It’s also important to note that melanoma is skin cancer in its deadliest and most dangerous form, and an estimated 6,850 Americans will die from it in 2020.